stalluri99/Django-Github-Dataset-API/README.md

 # Django-Github-Dataset-API

+## Note

+This project is from a [hackerrank](https://hackerrank.com) challenge.
+The original repo is included as `django--github-dataset-api-bt82lb754an.zip` in the project root.

+## Challenge description

 In this challenge, you are part of a team building a git event tracking platform.
 One requirement is for a REST API service to provide events information using the Python Django framework.
 You will need to add functionality to add and delete information as well as to perform some queries.
 You'll be dealing with typical information for get event data like repository, actor, event type, etc. The team has come up with a set of requirements including filtering and ordering requirements, response codes and error messages for the queries you must implement.

 The definitions and a detail list follow.
 You will be graded on whether your application performs data retrieval and manipulation based on given use cases exactly as described in the requirements.